 In this regard, cooperation with other European countries is a key issue for Germany, for instance by means of projects which are jointly executed within the framework of specialised national and European programmes.
 Bilateral cooperation predominantly takes place within a multilateral framework and is geared towards actively shaping the European Research Area (ERA).
 Intensified cooperation with Central, Eastern and South East European countries aims at further European integration.

 In general, the enlargement of the EU had no impact on German research policy itself.
-Changes occurred only in the quality and the alignment of German cooperation with the new Member States.
-Whereas in the past attention focused on supporting the integration of the accession countries into the EU, the focus is now on cooperation within the European Research Area.
-Furthermore, the BMBF is seeking to link up participants’ respective capabilities in research and development projects which are of mutual interest.
+Changes occurred only in the quality and the alignment of Germany’s cooperation with the new Member States.
+However, there was a shift in the focus of activities: Whereas in the past emphasis was on supporting the integration of the accession countries into the EU, the focus is now on cooperation within the European Research Area.
+Furthermore, Germany seeks to link up participants’ respective capabilities in research and development projects which are of mutual interest.
 According to the BMBF, the future areas of mainly bilateral cooperation with the new EU members are:

 Key areas of cooperation currently involved the stimulation and networking of regional innovation initiatives in Central and Eastern European countries along the lines of the BMBF’s Inno-Regio Programme and its follow-up initiatives, “Innovative regional growth centres”, and “Interregional alliances”, as well as the wide spectrum of funding measures for innovation in small and medium-sized companies.
 Apart from holding bi- and multi-lateral expert meetings, workshops and conferences, the BMBF also supports targeted preparatory measures in order to establish/improve cooperation between innovative regions in Germany and partner countries/regions (focus: interregional cooperation).